2007 B.S. Psychology, Indiana University

 Email Download CV

-Our team of motivated and high-achieving undergraduate students make the REACH Lab research come to life while they receive valuable training experiences to help them succeed in fields like psychology, medicine, public health, nursing, counseling, etc.
+Dr. Hawkins is working to build a team of motivated and high-achieving undergraduate students at IU to make the REACH Lab research come to life while they receive valuable training experiences to help them succeed in fields like psychology, medicine, public health, nursing, counseling, etc. Click here for more information about undergraduate research opportunities.